zohreh-z/CCTV/README.md

 Our sample for designing is this site : http://????????.???/

-Produced by 1schools students network (winter - summer 2012)
+Produced by 1schools students network (summer 2012)